By Erik Pounds, Head of Product Marketing, Swiftstack

 If you use large objects, the segments may be stored in a container that is not

 the one being synced.
 For example, by default, the swift-client will store the

 <container>_segments container.
 To ensure that the

 content of the large objects is also replicated, configure a mapping for the

 Large objects are not converted into a multi-part upload in when replicating to public cloud accounts using the S3 API, meaning that each segment will be a separate object in a public cloud bucket.

 Multiple SwiftStack clusters

 Beware of using the same bucket in GCP for multiple SwiftStack clusters.
-In that case, if the same account and container exist on two clusters, one cluster may overwrite objects from the other in the bucket.
+In that case, if the same account and container exist on two clusters, one cluster might overwrite objects from the other in the bucket.